uservinhsoislearning/TicTacToeAI/README.md

 python play.py
 ```

-If this does not work, download VSCode and run it in VSCode.
+If this does not work, download VSCode and run the play.py file in VSCode.
 Remember to download the libraries in requirement.txt.

-If run successfully, there would be a popup window that looks like this:
+If runs successfully, there will be a popup window that looks like this:

 ![Screenshot 2024-12-26 135655](https://github.com/user-attachments/assets/d3e6cd31-ebf7-4ff0-9a3b-9a871a764923)